San Mateo County’s African American History

 Museum Exhibit Features Family Gatherings

 In 2019, the San Mateo County History Museum unveiled new exhibits about local African American experience.
 Displays focus on those that came to the County during the Great Migration that lasted until about 1970.
-Stories include that of Gladys and Elbert Norton who sought better job opportunities when they moved their family from Taylor, Texas, to San Mateo in 1947.
+Included in the stories are that of Gladys and Elbert Norton who sought better job opportunities when they moved their family from Taylor, Texas, to San Mateo in 1947.
 Gladys started a daycare operation at their home as a way to provide income for her family while raising her own young children.
 She was a licensed provider and took care of 10-15 kids at a time, from toddlers to high school age.
 Gladys was a respected woman in the community.
 The parents she worked for knew that their children would be treated well.
 She only charged them what they could afford as a way to help them.

 Featured in the displays are the importance of family gatherings.
 Whether a holiday dinner, reunion or special event such as a wedding, family gatherings have provided an opportunity to reconnect with family both in the area and in other states.
 The food served and the music in the air many times reflect the areas of the South where the family originated.
 Families from Arkansas might enjoy fried chicken, ham, turnip greens and sweet potatoes.
-Texas families might enjoy meals of barbecued meat, macaroni and cheese and collard greens.
+Texas families might enjoy meals of barbecued meat, macaroni and cheese, and collard greens.
 Families from Louisiana might enjoy seafood, Creole gumbo and pecan pies.